CTSRD-CHERI/cheribuild/README.md

   --skip-configure      Skip the configure step --skip-buildworld     Skip the FreeBSD buildworld step -> only build and install the kernel --list-targets        List all available targets and exit --dump-configuration  Print the current configuration as JSON.
-This can be saved to ~/.config/cheribuild.json to make it persistent
+This can be saved to ~/.config/cheribuild.json to make
+                        it persistent
   --skip-dependencies, -t
-                        Only build the targets that were explicitly passed on the command line --cheri-128, --128    Build for 128 bit CHERI instead of 256 --source-root SOURCE_ROOT
+                        Only build the targets that were explicitly passed on the command line --cheri-128, --128    Shortcut for --cheri-bits=128 --cheri-256, --256    Shortcut for --cheri-bits=256 --cheri-bits {128,256}
+                        Whether to build the whole software stack for 128 or 256 bit CHERI.
+The output directories will be suffixed with the number of bits to make sure the right binaries are being used.
+WARNING:
+                        128-bit CHERI is still very unstable. (default: '256') --source-root SOURCE_ROOT
                         The directory to store all sources (default: '/home/alex/cheri') --output-root OUTPUT_ROOT
                         The directory to store all output (default: '<SOURCE_ROOT>/output') --extra-files EXTRA_FILES
-                        A directory with additional files that will be added to the image (default: '<OUTPUT_ROOT>/extra-files')
+                        A directory with additional files that will be added to the image (default:
+                        '<OUTPUT_ROOT>/extra-files')
   --disk-image-path DISK_IMAGE_PATH
                         The output path for the QEMU disk image (default: '<OUTPUT_ROOT>/cheri256-disk.img') --nfs-kernel-path NFS_KERNEL_PATH
-                        The output path for the CheriBSD kernel that boots over NFS (default: '<OUTPUT_ROOT>/nfs/kernel') --make-jobs MAKE_JOBS, -j MAKE_JOBS
+                        The output path for the CheriBSD kernel that boots over NFS (default:
+                        '<OUTPUT_ROOT>/nfs/kernel')
+  --make-jobs MAKE_JOBS, -j MAKE_JOBS
-                        Number of jobs to use for compiling (default: '8') --ssh-forwarding-port SSH_FORWARDING_PORT, -s SSH_FORWARDING_PORT
+                        Number of jobs to use for compiling (default: '8') --ssh-forwarding-port PORT, -s PORT
                         The port to use on localhost to forward the QEMU ssh port.
 You can then use `ssh root@localhost -p $PORT` connect to the VM (default: '9999')

+Specifying git revisions:
+  Useful if the current HEAD of a repository does not work but an older one did.

-  --cheribsd-revision CHERIBSD_REVISION
+  --cheribsd-revision GIT_COMMIT_ID
-                        The git revision or branch of CHERIBSD to check out --llvm-revision LLVM_REVISION
+                        The git revision or branch of CHERIBSD to check out --llvm-revision GIT_COMMIT_ID
-                        The git revision or branch of LLVM to check out --clang-revision CLANG_REVISION
+                        The git revision or branch of LLVM to check out --clang-revision GIT_COMMIT_ID
-                        The git revision or branch of clang to check out --lldb-revision LLDB_REVISION
+                        The git revision or branch of clang to check out --lldb-revision GIT_COMMIT_ID
-                        The git revision or branch of clang to check out --qemu-revision QEMU_REVISION
+                        The git revision or branch of clang to check out --qemu-revision GIT_COMMIT_ID
                         The git revision or branch of QEMU to check out
 ```